heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

 Glass Beads are foundational to the entire Memorativa ecosystem beyond their primary roles as game tokens and storage entities.
 Their future applications include:

-1. **Lens-Based Transformations**: Glass Beads will support spatial coordinate transformations through specialized lenses, enabling different perspectives on the same knowledge artifacts [13].
+1. **Lens-Based Transformations**: Glass Beads will support spatial coordinate transformations through specialized lenses, enabling different perspectives on the same knowledge artifacts.
 Each lens (Chinese, Hermetic, Mathematical, etc.) will apply unique rotations and curvature modifications while maintaining verifiable relationships through the Spherical Merkle structure.

-2. **Collaborative Knowledge Synthesis**: The token structure will enable multiple users to collaborate on shared conceptual spaces while maintaining privacy boundaries [11].
+2. **Collaborative Knowledge Synthesis**: The token structure will enable multiple users to collaborate on shared conceptual spaces while maintaining privacy boundaries.
 This will include:
    - Vertical integration from basic to complex structures
    - Horizontal connections with access controls
    - Diagonal evolution with versioning and attribution
    - Multiple sharing models with defined costs/rewards
    - Cross-structure references with verification

-3. **Focus Space Integration**: Glass Beads will encode focus spaces as conceptual workspaces that filter, organize, and transform prototypes [14].
+3. **Focus Space Integration**: Glass Beads will encode focus spaces as conceptual workspaces that filter, organize, and transform prototypes.
 These spaces will:

    - Function as a conceptual focus using title-description pairs
    - Maintain time state vectors across mundane, quantum, and holographic states
    - Store angular relationships between concepts
    - Support hierarchical organization with inheritance
    - Enable multi-chart interfaces for complex pattern analysis

-4. **Integration with Natal Glass Beads**: Each user's identity will be represented by a special Natal Glass Bead that functions as a reference template for all other Glass Beads [12].
+4. **Integration with Natal Glass Beads**: Each user's identity will be represented by a special Natal Glass Bead that functions as a reference template for all other Glass Beads.
 This creates:

    - Pseudo-anonymous identification with selective disclosure
    - Activity logging with timestamp verification
    - Structural integration with authorized patterns only
    - Zero-knowledge proofs for pattern matching
    - Personalized meaning calibration with privacy preservation

-5. **AI-Enhanced Evolution**: Glass Beads will interface with LLMs and other AI systems through privacy-aware adapters [15].
+5. **AI-Enhanced Evolution**: Glass Beads will interface with LLMs and other AI systems through privacy-aware adapters.
 These interfaces will:

    - Convert between internal hybrid geometry and external formats
    - Preserve angular relationships during AI processing
    - Support bidirectional conversion with state preservation
    - Maintain privacy boundaries during external processing
    - Apply Gas token verification for all operations

-6. **Economic Value Network**: Glass Beads will participate in a sustainable knowledge economy where human conceptual work creates tangible digital assets [5].
+6. **Economic Value Network**: Glass Beads will participate in a sustainable knowledge economy where human conceptual work creates tangible digital assets.
 The system will include:

    - Quality validation with verification weights
    - Knowledge synthesis with attribution tracking
    - Collaboration incentives with multipliers